How to Burglar Proof Your Home

-5 Ways to Burglar Proof Your Home… and 29 tips to prevent being a target
+How to Burglar Proof Your Home… with 29 tips to prevent being a target

 A house that looks like the occupants are away is a prime target for a burglar, in fact it is the first thing a burglar looks for when choosing a house for a break-in.
 If you make your house look occupied when you're away, many burglars will move on to one that seems like an easier target.
 Here are the top tips.